-This is expected as the sitemap lists the original URLs even though the images are served by the Site Accelerator module.
+This is expected as the sitemap lists the original URLs even though the images are served by the Site Accelerator feature.

 The sitemaps are constantly being purged and moved to trash

 If Jetpack has been recently updated to a new version, it might have run into a version mismatch in the

 If you can’t remove the Jetpack plugin via the WP Admin dashboard, FTP into your site and delete the

 After that’s done, you can reinstall Jetpack by following these instructions.

 Despite Jetpack is being well connected, I can’t activate Jetpack Sitemap

 Jetpack won’t activate the Sitemap feature if it detects that you’re already using another popular sitemap plugin.
 Deactivate any other SEO or Sitemap plugins and try again.

 The sitemap is blank, displays a white page, or shows a header with no URLs

 There are several reasons why the Jetpack sitemap displays a blank page.
 Try the following:

 - Check for conflicts: deactivate and reactivate your plugins one by one.

 - Check for any security feature you may have enabled, and try temporarily disabling them.